Thalía: 2009–2011: Success of Primera Fila and Growing Stronger

 On 30 July 2009, Thalía recorded her acoustic album, Primera fila, her first album after she signed with Sony Music Entertainment.
 In October, Thalía performed at the White House, along with other Latin singers, in an event organized by President Barack Obama that celebrated Hispanic heritage.
-Thalía's performance was iconic and historic, as she was the first celebrity to publicly invite a United States President to dance.

 In October of the same year, she released the first single from Primera fila, a song named "Equivocada".
 In December Thalía released her album, which contained duets with Joan Sebastian and Pedro Capó and various other songs, that became huge radio hits in the following months.
 The production received critical accept and very positive reviews, while Jason Birchmeier stated that Primera Fila was one of the best albums Thalía has released in her whole career, and definitely the one with the most surprises.
 As for Thalía, she considered Primera Fila as "the most personal album" in her career.

-Regarding to the album's commercial performance, Primera fila received diamond and triple platinum sales certifications in Mexico, where it was announced by the end of 2011 that the album had sold over 500,000 copies according to AMPROFON.
+Regarding to the album's commercial performance, Primera fila received diamond and triple platinum sales certifications in Mexico by AMPROFON, while the album had sold over 500,000 copies in Mexico around this time.
 Primera fila was the best selling album in Mexico in 2010, where it topped the charts for 55 non-consecutive weeks, the most weeks ever in Mexico's recorded music chart history.
 In Greece and Spain, the album reached the positions No. 6 and No. 32, respectively, while it reached No. 4 in Billboard's top Latin Albums and No. 2 in Billboard's Latin Pop Albums charts.
 Initially, Primera Fila had reached No. 1 on both aforementioned charts, but sales of the standard edition and the Walmart edition were later divided, leading to a retraction and update to Billboard's official peak positions for Primera Fila.
 After these changes, Primera fila went from a peak position of No. 167 to a peak position of No. 198 on the Billboard 200 albums chart.
 Until the month of October 2012, Primera fila had sold over 1.5 million copies worldwide.

 In September 2010, Thalía released a special anniversary edition of the album under the title Primera fila...
 Un año después, which included 8 songs from the original album, as well as 2 never-released before songs, 2 remixes and a DVD with a documentary of the recording process of the album.
 In October 2010, Michael Bublé invited her to record a song with him in his holiday album Christmas.
 Together they recorded the bilingual song "Mis Deseos/Feliz Navidad" and their collaboration received very positive reviews.